KeenMate/training/Colored Console/readme.md

 If there will be a leap-year then write it yellow colored.
 Every leap-year February will be light blue.

-* Spring motnhs will be green
+* Spring months will be green
 * Summer months will be red
-* Fall motnhs will be oragne
+* Fall months will be oragne
-* Winter motnhs will be blue
+* Winter months will be blue